 What is the interest rate paid on RDs?

 This is one of the most common RD FAQ.
-The interest rate offered on RDs is directly correlated to the prime rate of the Reserve Bank of India (RBI) and is compounded and credited to the account on a quarterly basis.
-Rates currently range from 5.25% to 9%.
+Recurring Deposit interest rates are directly correlated to the prime rate of the Reserve Bank of India (RBI) and is compounded and credited to the account on a quarterly basis.
+Rates currently range from 2.50% to 8.50%.